Legal Strategies for Climate Adaptation in Coastal New England

 Roger Williams University School of Law

-This symposium will focus on how state and local governments in coastal New England can overcome legal barriers to climate adaptation.Speakers will discuss the opportunities for state and municipal governments to proactively include adaptation into their planning, such as by incorporating climate risks into local laws, ordinances, regulations, and policies.
+This symposium focused on how state and local governments in coastal New England can overcome legal barriers to climate adaptation.
+Speakers discussed the opportunities for state and municipal governments to proactively include adaptation into their planning, such as by incorporating climate risks into local laws, ordinances, regulations, and policies.

-A portion of the day will include small workshops where attendees can share their concerns and questions related to barriers to climate change adaptation.The day will conclude with a discussion of adaptation planning opportunities for state and local governments.
+A portion of the day included small workshops where attendees shared their concerns and questions related to barriers to climate change adaptation.
+The day concluded with discussion of adaptation planning opportunities for state and local governments.

 The Rhode Island M.C.L.E.
-Commission has granted this program 6.5 Rhode Island C.L.E. credits including zero legal ethics credit.
+Commission granted this program 6.5 Rhode Island C.L.E. credits including zero legal ethics credit.

 Part of the 2018-2019 Roger Williams University Theme, Ocean State/State of the Ocean: The challenge of sea level rise over the coming century

-Links to watch the symposium:
+Links to watch the symposium

-PowerPoint Presentations:
+PowerPoint Presentations

 Government Action in the Age of Climate Change: Climate Adaptation and Evolving Liability by Elena Mihaly and Deanna Moran